Chris Merchant

-Chris Merchant (born October 10, 1995) is a gridiron football quarterback for the Fehérvár Enthroners of the Hungarian American Football League (HAFL).
+Chris Merchant (born October 10, 1995) is a Canadian football quarterback for the Fehérvár Enthroners of the Hungarian American Football League (HAFL).
 He is a Vanier Cup champion after leading the Western Mustangs to a win in 2017 and a Hec Crighton Trophy winner after he earned the award in the final year of his university playing eligibility in 2019.

 University career

 Buffalo Bulls

 Merchant joined the Buffalo Bulls on a full-ride scholarship in 2014 where he had a redshirt season in his first year.
 He had been recruited to the University of Buffalo by Jeff Quinn, but Quinn was fired midway through 2014.
 He played in one game in 2015 and competed for the starter role in the 2016 spring scrimmage game.
 However, new head coach Lance Leipold and his coaching staff had recruited Tyree Jackson in 2015 and indicated that Jackson would be the starter for the 2016 season.
 Consequently, Merchant announced in May 2016 that he would be transferring to U Sports to attend the University of Western Ontario.